LaurentMazare/tch-rs/README.md

 - Install libtorch manually and let the build script know about it via the `LIBTORCH` environment variable.
 - Use a Python PyTorch install, to do this set `LIBTORCH_USE_PYTORCH=1`.
-- When a system-wide libtorch can't be found and `LIBTORCH` is not set, the build script will download a pre-built binary version of libtorch.
+- When a system-wide libtorch can't be found and `LIBTORCH` is not set, the build script can download a pre-built binary version of libtorch by using the `download-libtorch` feature.
 By default a CPU version is used.
 The `TORCH_CUDA_VERSION` environment variable can be set to `cu117` in order to get a pre-built binary using CUDA 11.7.

 ### System-wide Libtorch